Opportunities for Women in Allied Healthcare

 In the mid-1800s, a handful of medical schools were required to admit female students, but most did their best to bar women from training in clinics and internships.
 This effectively kept female medical students from receiving their licenses.
 The Philadelphia Medical Society even went so far as to remove male members who consulted with female physicians.

-Innovative female physicians like the Blackwells began to open clinics in impoverished urban areas that focused on giving working class women and children adequate treatment, training female medical students, and giving future nurses healthcare education.
+Innovative female physicians like the Blackwells began to open clinics in impoverished urban areas.
+These infirmaries focused on giving the working class adequate treatment, training female medical students, and giving future nurses healthcare education.

-In an unexpected twist, the refusal of medical schools to allow women to receive medical licenses eventually backfired, as immigrant communities were quick to accept them.
+In an unexpected twist, medical schools’ refusal to allow women medical licenses eventually backfired, as immigrant communities were quick to accept them.
 Female physicians also began receiving attention from high society’s welfare and charity groups.

 Acceptance Into the Boys’ Club